JoinColony/colonyJS/README.md

 colonyJS is a JavaScript library with a simple and predictable interface for application-layer integrations with the [colonyNetwork](https://github.com/JoinColony/colonyNetwork) smart contracts.
 To learn more about Colony, you can visit [colony.io](https://colony.io/) or read the [White Paper](https://colony.io/whitepaper.pdf).

-This software is currently in BETA state.
-The v5 API should be pretty stable.

 ## Documentation

-The documentation is automatically generated using [TypeDoc](https://github.com/TypeStrong/typedoc) and can be found [here](https://joincolony.github.io/colonyJS/v5/).
+The documentation is automatically generated using [TypeDoc](https://github.com/TypeStrong/typedoc) and can be found [here](https://joincolony.github.io/colonyJS).
 You should check out the `getColonyNetworkClient` function in `ColonyNetworkClient` and the docs for the extended colony contracts `clients/Colony/ColonyClientVX`.

 ## Get Started